stashed/stash/docs/guides/backup.md

 type: Opaque
 ```

-Now, create a `Restic` CRD with selectors matching the labels of the `busybox` Deployment.
+Now, create a `Backup` CRD with selectors matching the labels of the `busybox` Deployment.

 ```console
 $ kubectl apply -f ./docs/examples/tutorial/restic.yaml